-Za’atar, a tangy spice blend of thyme, sumac, and sesame seeds, coats the buttery cannellini beans for a flavor-packed topping.
+Za’atar, a tangy spice blend of thyme, sumac, and sesame seeds, coats the buttery cannellini beans for a flavor-packed topping to these stuffed sweet potatoes.
 It all comes together dressed with a bright sumac tahini dressing, which you will just keep spooning on until the last bite-- seriously!
 Sumac?!
 What’s that?
 It’s another Middle Eastern spice like za’atar.
 It’s tangy, versatile, and adds color to any dish.
 Looking for za’atar, sumac, or even tahini?
 You can find them at specialty grocers or order online from shops like Kalustyan’s or Sahadi’s who are overflowing with the best spices.
+If you’re looking for how to cook sweet potatoes in the oven this should be your go-to way.

 Top these stuffed sweet potatoes with avocado for another boost of fiber (sweet potatoes have lots, too!) and the good kind of healthy fat.
 Balanced meal: check!